nginxinc/nginx-gateway-fabric/.github/ISSUE_TEMPLATE/enhancement.md

 Add any other context or screenshots about the feature request here.

 <!--
-NOTE: depending on the scope of the enhancement, you may be asked to use the EP process to document your work: https://github.com/nginxinc/nginx-kubernetes-gateway/blob/main/eps/README.md -->
+NOTE: depending on the scope of the enhancement, you may be asked to use the Enhancement Proposal process to document your work: https://github.com/nginxinc/nginx-kubernetes-gateway/blob/main/eps/README.md -->